-You’ve probably experienced this one.
-A heat wave is covering the Dayton area and the air conditioner in your home begins blowing out warm air or stops working completely.
+It never fails.
+A heat wave is covering the Dayton area and the air conditioner in your home starts blowing out warm air or stops operating completely.
 Along with hundreds of other people in our town, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to decrease the chance of this happening to you this summer.
+While not all A/C problems can be prevented, here are a few tips that can be used to decrease the chance of this happening to you this summer.

 Maximize Air Flow

-A properly operating central air system must be able to pull the air through the unit, including recirculating air throughout the rooms of your home.
+To work properly, your air conditioner needs to pull air through the system, including recirculating air throughout the rooms of your home.
 If the air flow is blocked in any way, it can result in trouble and repair costs.
-To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
-This includes cutting back vegetation and cleaning dirt away from vents.
+To assure you have the manufacturer suggested air flow, make sure to keep space around the vents - indoors and outside.
+This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 In addition, program your thermostat for longer run-cycles.
-We are not suggesting that this will prevent problems, it can help reduce humidity in your Dayton area home.
-This can provide a more comfortable environment, in addition to keep mold spores from developing in your home.
+While this does not necessary prevent problems, it can help lower humidity in your Dayton area home.
+This can provide a more comfortable environment, in addition to keep mold spores from growing in your home.

 Get Rid of Any Pests

-Nearly all outdoor A/C units are positioned on a concrete slab or other platform, allowing them a level base of operation.
+Nearly all outdoor A/C units are positioned on a concrete slab or other platform, giving them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, hindering the performance of the air conditioner.
-Check on your outdoor component to confirm that the base continues to stay level.
+Keep an eye on your outdoor component to confirm that the base continues to stay level.